 So why am I excited about this as a sci-fi writer?
-My in-progress novel, The Phoenix Gene, features a rare gene that heals and rejuvenates characters when they die.
+One story I worked on in the past features a rare gene that heals and rejuvenates characters when they die.
 I imagined the gene would simply release stem cells to fix damage done during a character’s death.
 Recently, a more complex post-death scenario for my fictional characters is starting to appear.

 A few studies over the years have indirectly noted that some genes in human organs remain active after death for a short period.

 A couple of recent studies, currently being peer reviewed, turned it’s focus directly to what happens to cells in the days following death.

 The studies looked at mouse and zebra fish cells and examined upregulating genes, genes that increase a cellular component.
 Researchers found that there are hundreds of genes that remain active, or even ramp up, AFTER death.

 The genes that remain active after death often serve a positive function.
 Like assisting the immune system or suppressing stress.For the sake of my novel, it’s a great way to create a state following death that could allow for healing to occur.

 It makes sense that these helpful responses occur after a loss of stability in the body and the genes stay active even after death, yet some surprising results sprang up too.